MattSHarker/javascript_practice/README.md

 # JavaScript Practice
 A series of program to help teach myself javascript.
+The files as they are will not run, but exist to demonstrate facets of JavaScript in a clearer manner.

 The programs are created by following along with the book *Eloquent Javascript* by Marijn Haverbeke (3rd edition).